jTendeck/insurgency-sandstorm-host-local-server/README.md

 ## Steps

 Note that this is just an abridged of the Setup Guide above.
-For more information, check out that link.
+For more information including different server configuration options, check out that link.

 ### Server Setup